Santa Cruz "Bokeh-Botanical" Gardens Photography Workshop

 If you have a telephoto lens, bring it!
 The garden is also home to humming birds and we'll spend some time locating them and hopefully capturing some images of them!

-Everyone will enjoy the fun approach of our award winning instructors as they provide hands-on, personalized instruction.
+Everyone will enjoy the fun approach of our photography instructors as they provide hands-on, personalized instruction.
 As with all our workshops, we will work with you on composition, give you tools and tips for determining the optimum exposure, and cover many other topics to get you comfortable with your camera.
 Our goal is to help you learn...and of course, have fun along the way!

 Equipment To Bring